tajulasri/laravel-api-boilerplate/readme.md

 3. Run migrations and preseed data seeding.
 `php artisan migrate --seed `

+4. Setup .env file for your database connection

-4. Run `php artisan serve`
+5. Run `php artisan serve`

-5. Request via curl `curl -X POST localhost:8000/api/auth/login --d email=info@example.com -d password=password`
+6. Request via curl `curl -X POST localhost:8000/api/auth/login -d email=info@example.com -d password=password`

 ## Documentations
 This boilerplate is using swagger ui for API documentation and please refer swagger php though.
 Documentation for local can be found using this url.